rbarker-dev/hedera-audit-setup/audit_template.md

 - [ ] Enable Automatically delete head branches

 ### Pushes Section:
-- [ ] Pushes: Limit how many branches and tags can be updated in a single push
+- [ ] Pushes: Limit how many branches and tags can be updated in a single push (Default # is 5)

 ## Branches Tab
 - [ ] Individual branch protections are turned off